WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ## Meadow.Core

-* **More open-source** Two major components of the core API stack have been moved to open-source!
+* **More open-source** - Two major components of the core API stack have been moved to open-source!
 [Meadow.Units](https://github.com/WildernessLabs/Meadow.Units) and [Meadow.Contracts](https://github.com/wildernesslabs/meadow.contracts)
-* **More unitization** We're continuing to review and improve our API surface - several APIs have been updated to use Meadow.Units instead of non-dimensional values for things like frequency and time.
+* **More unitization** - We're continuing to review and improve our API surface - several APIs have been updated to use Meadow.Units instead of non-dimensional values for things like frequency and time.
 This brings some minor breaking changes - for example, when setting SPI speed.
-* **Pinout fixes** We discovered a couple of pins were misconfigured on Meadow V2 boards - specifically D10 and D11.
+* **Pinout fixes** - We discovered a couple of pins were misconfigured on Meadow V2 boards - specifically D10 and D11.
 This should fix issues when using PWM.

 ## Meadow.Foundation

-* **New MaxBotix drivers** We now support the MaxBotix series of distance sensors including I2C, analog and serial variants!
+* **New MaxBotix drivers** - We now support the MaxBotix series of distance sensors including I2C, analog and serial variants!
-* **New SwitchingRainGauge driver** This peripheral is commonly used with weather stations and we include one with [Clima!](https://www.github.com/wildernesslabs/Clima)
+* **New SwitchingRainGauge driver** - This peripheral is commonly used with weather stations and we include one with [Clima!](https://www.github.com/wildernesslabs/Clima)
-* **New PCA9633 driver** An LED driver capable of driving up to 4 LEDs, commonly used for backlight and RGB applications
+* **New PCA9633 driver** - A LED driver capable of driving up to 4 LEDs, commonly used for backlight and RGB applications
-* **New MMA7660FC driver** A low power 3-axis accelerometer with orientation and tap detection
+* **New MMA7660FC driver** - A low power 3-axis accelerometer with orientation and tap detection
-* **New HMC5883L driver** This 3-axis digital compass has been under construction for over year and we're excited to see it complete and released
+* **New HMC5883L driver** - This 3-axis digital compass has been under construction for over year and we're excited to see it complete and released
-* **New Keyboard FeatherWing driver** The BBQ 10 Keyboard FeatherWing includes a Blackberry keyboard, an analog light sensor and a full color touch screen!
+* **New Keyboard FeatherWing driver** - The BBQ 10 Keyboard FeatherWing includes a Blackberry keyboard, an analog light sensor and a full color touch screen!
-* **New BME68x drivers** Meadow now supports I2C Bme680s and Bme688s - SPI support coming soon
+* **New BME68x drivers** - Meadow now supports I2C Bme680s and Bme688s - SPI support coming soon
-* **New AS1X15 ModBus drivers** Meadow now has ModBus support!!
+* **New AS1X15 ModBus drivers** - Meadow now has ModBus support!!

 You can see the full list of improvements and fixes [here](https://github.com/WildernessLabs/Meadow.Foundation/milestone/14)